Range Rover Sport PHEV (2018-2022) interior, dashboard & comfort

 - 4Engines, drive & performanceThe Range Rover Sport PHEV is certainly a quick car, but the engine's whine can be annoying

-- 5Interior & comfort - currently readingThe Range Rover Sport PHEV is every bit as luxurious as you'd expect of a car from the company
+- 5Interior, dashboard & comfort - currently readingThe Range Rover Sport PHEV is every bit as luxurious as you'd expect of a car from the company